-Relief Valves (if applicable)
+Relief Valves

-The operations and maintenance plan must include procedures for the inspection of relief devices.
+If a propane distribution system has relief valves, the operations and maintenance plan must include procedures for the inspection of relief devices.
 The operator must ensure that the relief devices have sufficient capacity to protect the facilities to which they are connected.
-This can be done by testing the relief device(s) in place or by review and calculations [49 Title 49, CFR §192.743].
+This can be done by bench testing, testing the relief devices in place, or by review and calculations [Title 49, CFR §192.743].

-Every year, the operator must verify that there had been no changes to upstream regulators, such as different pressure, orifice, or type of regulator.
+Every year, the operator must verify that there had been no changes to upstream regulators, such as adjusting the set pressure, changing the orifice, or changing the type of regulator.
 If there had been no changes, the operator only needs to review and initial the capacity calculation.
 If a change is made, the new relief valve capacity calculations must be made and kept on file.